stakes/fluid-framer/README.md

 # Fluid Framer

-Prototype interactions for the web using [Framer](http://www.framerjs.com/) with the flexibiity to dynamically scale and float elements in the browser window.
-Prototype interactions for the web using [Framer](http://www.framerjs.com/) with the flexibiity to dynamically scale and float elements in the browser window.
+Prototype interactions for the web (and elsewhere) using [Framer](http://www.framerjs.com/) with added flexibiity to dynamically scale and float elements in the browser window or within their superLayer.